canmod/macpan-workshop/companion-materials.md

 encourage participants to apply lessons to their own compartmental model diagrams.
-For those without a pre-existing model or whose models are not applicable, a detailed example model is provided to ensure a hands-on learning experience.
-By the end of the workshop, participants will have the skills to evaluate the suitability of compartmental modeling for public health problems, develop models using macpan2, navigate its documentation to address challenges, and provide constructive feedback for improving the tool.
+For those without a pre-existing model or whose models are not applicable, a detailed example model is provided to ensure a hands-on learning experience <BMB>"to ensure a hands-on learning experience" feels jargony.
+Could delete?</BMB>.
+By the end of the workshop, participants will learn to evaluate the suitability of compartmental modeling for public health problems, develop models using `macpan2`, navigate its documentation to address challenges, and provide constructive feedback for improving the tool.

 ### Philosophy

-The goal of `macpan2` is *not* to implement cutting edge modelling and statistical techniques.
-Instead the goal is to implement well-understood techniques, optimized for use by epidemiologists who are tasked with answering real-world public health questions using data-calibrated compartmental models.
+The goal of `macpan2` is to implement well-understood techniques, optimized for use by epidemiological modelers  who are tasked with using data-calibrated compartmental models to answer real-world public health questions.

 ### Organization

+<BMB>I found some of the opinionated stuff here off-putting.
+Do you need to emphasize
+this so much?
+Do we need this explanatory paragraph at all? (</BMB>
 Our effort to present standard tools in a convenient manner has led us to develop concepts that encapsulate how I believe modellers do (or should) think.
 By building and updating our software with these concepts